UgCS Photogrammetry tool for UAV Land Survey Missions

-Therefore, if AGL is used, add some “Additional waypoints” flags, and UgCS will calculate the flight plan with elevation profile accordingly (Figure 11).
+Therefore, if AGL is used, add some “Additional waypoints” flags, and UgCS will calculate a flight plan in accordance with the elevation profile (Figure 11).

-Figure 11 Elevation profile (AGL) with additional waypoints
+Figure 11 Elevation profile (AGL) and additional waypoints

 By default, UgCS will generate forwarded passes oriented along the longest side of the area.
-To change this default setting, a pilot may change the Direction angle field of the Photogrammetry tool and use a rotating arrow on the polygon itself to adjust the same parameter (Figure 12, 13).
+To change this default setting, pilots may change the Direction angle field of the Photogrammetry tool and use a rotating arrow on the polygon itself to adjust the same parameter (Figure 12, 13).

 Figure 12 Direction angle = 246 degrees from North